syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/FAQ/How-To-Bind-Pivot-Grid-With-Chart.md

 ---
 layout: post
 title: How to Bind Pivot Grid with Chart | PivotGrid | Windows Forms | Syncfusion
-description: How to integrate pivot grid and pivot chart
+description: How to bind pivot grid with chart
 platform: windowsforms
 control: Pivot Grid
 documentation: ug